 Nest Cam IQ Indoor

 Given Nest and Google's partnership it makes sense that the Google Assistant gets pride of place on Next's indoor camera, but Alexa is along for the ride too, and given everything else on offer, we think that makes the Nest Cam IQ worth considering for Amazon smart home dwellers.
-For starters, the Cam IQ Indoor offers a 4K sensor, HDR imaging, three microphones with echo suppression and noise cancellation - and a HD talk and listen feature that works a treat.
+For starters, the Cam IQ Indoor offers a 4K sensor, HDR imaging, three microphones with echo suppression and noise cancellation β and an HD talk and listen feature that works a treat.

 It is heftier than it looks though and, unlike the two above, only comes in a wired version, relying on a USB-C cable.
 So you won't just be able to swap your old Nest Cam out for the newer IQ model.

-All in all, Nest's platform is one of the best in the business, however you'll need to pay more than the camera price to get the most out of the IQ indoor.
+All in all, Nest's platform is one of the best in the business, however you'll need to pay more than the camera price to get the most out of the IQ Indoor.
 Night vision, motion and sound alerts, snapshot history, 1080p live views and close-up tracking view all come as free, but you'll need to pay at least $5 a month for Nest Aware to get yourself 24/7recording, clip sharing, activity zones and more intelligent alerts.
 And of course the more you pay, the better the extras get.

 The app is great too, and can let the system know when you're home or away based on your location.
 Speaking of which, the home/away feature is the best we've tried as it integrates well with other Nest products; it can turn down your Nest thermostat when it detects you've left the house, for example.

-Overall, the best features are still reserved for people paying for Nest Aware, but there's a decent amount on offer here - with a good price too.
+Overall, the best features are still reserved for people paying for Nest Aware, but there's a decent amount on offer here β with a good price too.

-Feature check: Storage from $5.
-Full HD streaming, 130 degree angle lens, night vision, three-hour snapshot history, person alerts, facial recognition, HD talk and listen, HDR and 4K close-up tracking.
+Feature check: Storage from $5, full HD streaming, 130 degree angle lens, night vision, three-hour snapshot history, person alerts, facial recognition, HD talk and listen, HDR and 4K close-up tracking.